 Discovery – Workplace Health & Safety

-CME is pleased to share the latest instalment of A Resourceful Life, a video series created as part of our proactive partnership with Lifeline WA.
-This initiative aims to share real-life stories of the sector, breaking down stigma about seeking help, and sharing information about the variety of supports and initiatives in place to protect the wellbeing of sector employees at this challenging time.
+The Resourceful Life series was created as part of our proactive partnership with Lifeline WA.
+This initiative aims to share real-life stories of the sector, breaking down stigma about seeking help, and sharing information about the variety of supports and initiatives in place to protect the wellbeing of sector employees.